-- (e) Cash Contributions.
-Contributions to a traditional IRA must be made in cash by check, money order or electronic funds transfer, except in the case of a rollover contribution, a conversion to a Roth IRA or a recharacterized contribution. - (f) Repayments of Certain Distributions.
-Certain distributions (e.g., distributions made on account of qualified birth or adoption, qualified reservist/active duty, terminal illness, domestic abuse, personal emergency) from your IRA may be repaid to the IRA in accordance with IRS rules without affecting the annual contribution limit described in Section 1(a) above.
-Please reference IRS Publications 590-A and 590-B for more information. - Custodian.
-The custodian of any IRA must be a bank, savings and loan association, insured credit union or another entity approved by the Secretary of the Treasury.
-The custodian of this IRA is Edward Jones. - 3.
-Life Insurance.
-No portion of any IRA may be invested in life insurance contracts. - 4.
-Nonforfeitability.
-Your interest in your IRA is nonforfeitable. - 5.
-Commingling Assets.
+- 4. Nonforfeitability.
+Your interest in your IRA is nonforfeitable. - Commingling Assets.
 The assets of any IRA may not be commingled with other property except in a common trust fund or common investment fund. - 6.
 Collectibles.
 You may not invest the assets of any IRA in collectibles within the meaning of Code Section 408(m).
 A collectible is defined as any work of art, rug or antique, metal or gem, stamp or coin, alcoholic beverage or any other tangible personal property specified by the IRS.
 Coins issued by states and certain U.S. gold, silver and platinum coins are permissible investments in an IRA.
 Gold, silver, platinum and palladium bullion of a specified fineness (as described in Code Section 408(m)(3)) also are permissible investments.
-Failure to satisfy this requirement would result in an amount equal to the cost of the collectible being treated as a distribution from your IRA. - Distributions In General.
+Failure to satisfy this requirement would result in an amount equal to the cost of the collectible being treated as a distribution from your IRA. - 7.
+Distributions In General.
 Distributions from the IRA will be made in cash or in kind upon your request in a form and manner, including verbal instruction, acceptable to the Custodian.
 However, the Custodian may make a distribution from the IRA without instruction if directed to do so by a levy or court order, or if the Custodian resigns.

-Required Minimum Distributions (RMDs) from Traditional IRAs.
-You are required to take minimum distributions from your traditional IRA beginning as of a certain date and at certain times in accordance with Treasury Regulations.
-You may calculate your RMD amount or, for certain account types, you may request, in such manner as the Custodian may require, that the Custodian calculate the RMD amount.
-You (and after your death your beneficiary) are responsible for ensuring that RMDs are made timely and are in amounts which satisfy IRS requirements under Code Sections 408(a) (6) and 401(a)(9) and the related Treasury Regulations.
-The Custodian will not make any distributions from your traditional IRA (including RMDs) unless requested to do so, in such manner as it may require, by you (or your beneficiary after your death).
-A summary of the traditional IRA RMD rules can be found in Article IV of the Traditional IRA Custodial Agreement.
+Required Minimum Distributions from Roth IRAs.
+The minimum distribution rules applicable to Roth IRAs differ from those applicable to traditional IRAs.
+Your beneficiary is responsible for ensuring that RMDs are made timely and in amounts which satisfy IRS requirements under Code Sections 408(a)(6) and 401(a)(9) and the related Treasury Regulations.
+The Custodian will not make any payments from the Roth IRA (including RMDs) unless requested to do so, in such manner as it may require, by you (or your beneficiary after your death).
+A summary of the Roth IRA RMD rules can be found in Article V of the Roth IRA Custodial Agreement.

-C. Income Tax Consequences of Traditional IRAs.
+C. Income Tax Consequences of Roth IRAs.